 Cleaning Your Pergolas

 A simple rinsing and wiping down is all that is required.
-Depending on the material of your pergola, strong abrasive cleaning products should be avoided since they can mark and scrape the finish.
+Depending on the material of your structure, strong abrasive cleaning products should be avoided since they can mark and scrape the finish.
 Brushes with soft bristles are adequate for removing buildup without affecting the finish.

 Maintenance of Plants